aws-solutions-library-samples/guidance-for-ultra-low-latency-machine-learning-feature-stores-on-aws/README.md

-# Guidance for building ultra low latency online feature store using Amazon ElastiCache
+# Guidance for Ultra Low Latency Machine Leaning Feature Stores on AWS

 ## Table of Content